lmoecher/my_projects/the_web/README.md

 * *HTTPS* which is *HTTP* with encryption.
 This is so the messages between a *client* and a *server* are encrypted.

-* This message tells the browser what it is looking for.

 * When the *server* figures out what the *client* is asking, it will send a message back.

 * The first message is an *HTTP Request* and the second message is an *HTTP Request*